awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/README.md

 ## Useful commands

-- `cdk ls` list the stacks based on your name & progrmming language
+- `cdk ls` list the stacks based on your name & programming language
 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template